 In addition to your 63-hour real estate salesperson education, you’ll need to complete a 72-hour broker-specific course.
 The education requirement can be waived if you have a four-year university degree in real estate.

 You’ll need to apply for your broker’s license before you can sit your broker exam.
-This application process includes: 1.
-Completing the application 2.
-Paying the application fee of $91.75 3.
-Submit your fingerprints for a background check.
+This application process includes:

 The approval process typically takes around three weeks, so plan ahead!